dzastin/ng-digits/README.md

 > Why another directive for numbers?
 Because I didn't find any one, that has all of this:

 * written purely in angular 1.x
-* you can extend almost everything (no inaccessible vars, many providers, that can be modified in config phase)
+* you can extend almost everything (no inaccessible vars, many providers that can be modified in config phase)
 * option for leaving number as string and have leading zeros (like in policy or document numbers)

 > Usage is very simple, just create options and set directive